nileio/node-red-contrib-ccxt-v2/README.md

 - fetch OHLCV for multiple markets from Bittrex exchange.

 In the **Example folder** of the node you have the flow of these two cases.
-Of course for the private one you must register in the Exchange and create the secrets.
+Of course for the private one you must register in the Exchange and create the API keys.

 **To Do**